Servicing Templestowe, Doncaster, East Doncaster, Bulleen, Eltham, North Balwyn and Warrandyte.

 Entire (not de-sexed) male cats develop masculine traits, such as urine marking and defending their territory.
 The urine of male cats has a particularly strong odour and they mark their territory by spraying.
 Spraying is different from urination – cats stand and emit small amounts of urine onto (usually) vertical surfaces, while shaking their tail and treading with the front feet.
 To establish and defend their territory, cats will fight for dominance.
 They can sustain wounds that become infected and which often form abscesses that require veterinary attention.
 They are also at risk of contracting viruses such as Feline Immunodeficiency Virus (feline AIDS) and Feline Leukaemia Virus, both of which can result in fatal illness.
 As they successfully establish their territory, they seek to enlarge it, roaming further away from home, and are therefore more at risk of being hit by cars, or other misadventures.

 Cats are very good breeders.
 During most of the year, female cats (queens) show signs of being on heat for about one week in every two to three weeks.
 Signs of being on heat (or ‘calling’) include miaowing constantly, rolling around on the floor and restlessness.
 A lot of young cats are presented to the veterinarian for the operation because this behaviour is very annoying!
-The medical reasons for speying before puberty, at around five to six months of age, include avoiding infection of the uterus (pyometra) that can become a surgical emergency and it also significantly reduces the incidence of breast cancer (mammary neoplasia).
+The medical reasons for speying before puberty, at around 16 weeks of age, include avoiding infection of the uterus (pyometra) that can become a surgical emergency and it also significantly reduces the incidence of breast cancer (mammary neoplasia).
 Speying your cat also prevents unwanted litters.